 Shared or joint physical custody lets both parents spend specific time with the children.
 But it doesn’t mean you have a shared right to decide for your kids.
 If you two are friendly, live in the same area, and agree on decisions about your child, shared custody will be the best decision.

 In terms of child support, it’s safe to keep track of how much time you’re spending with the children.
 If you two are thinking about getting shared custody or are unhappy with the current childcare agreement, you can contact a lawyer.
 Besides, the rules and guidelines are complicated.
-For any further clarification, talk to a lawyer.
+For any further clarification, talk to a child custody lawyer.

 Frequently Asked Questions